 The altered thermal regime in the Wash could also affect macroinvertebrate assemblages.
-Vannote and Sweeney (1980) have noted large changes in invertebrate communities exposed to thermal impacts.
-Increased temperatures often lead to changes in invertebrate densities and reduced size at maturity, results that may decrease the ability of particular species to persist in the environment (Hogg and Williams, 1996).
+Vannote & Sweeney (1980) have noted large changes in invertebrate communities exposed to thermal impacts.
+Increased temperatures often lead to changes in invertebrate densities and reduced size at maturity, results that may decrease the ability of particular species to persist in the environment (Hogg & Williams, 1996).
 Higher temperatures in the Wash may also permit invasion by exotic species restricted to warmer water temperatures.
 The Thiaridae snails which have been recently found in the Wash may be an example.
-Mitchell and Brandt (2005) showed that in colder regions these snails can only survive where springs or power plants moderate temperatures.
+Mitchell & Brandt (2005) showed that in colder regions these snails can only survive where springs or power plants moderate temperatures.
 Wastewater effluent appears to provide similar opportunities.
 As an intermediate host for parasitic trematodes this snail may impact species of concern including fishes and amphibians (Rader et al., 2003).
-Schueler (1987) found that water temperature increases in urban area streams are not only a function of warm water entering streams from wastewater treatment facilities, but could also occur from water being heated by impervious surfaces (e.g., van Buren et al., 2000), by solar radiation in unshaded conveyance channels, and from impoundments such as stormwater detention ponds.
-Increased water temperatures associated with wastewater discharges likely are detrimental to certain invertebrate taxa, resulting in competitive exclusion by more tolerant species (e.g., Cairns, Jr. 1972).
-Wang and Kanehl (2003) found that increased water temperature caused by urbanization was one of the most influential factors in structuring macroinvertebrate assemblages.
+Schueler (1987) found that water temperature increases in urban area streams are not only a function of warm water entering streams from wastewater treatment facilities but could also occur from water being heated by impervious surfaces (e.g., van Buren et al., 2000), by solar radiation in unshaded conveyance channels, and from impoundments such as stormwater detention ponds.
+Increased water temperatures from wastewater discharges likely are detrimental to certain invertebrate taxa, resulting in competitive exclusion by more tolerant species (e.g., Cairns, 1972).
+Taxon-specific thermal tolerance may also be important and it is noted that some common taxa in the Wash such as the mayfly Fallceon and the amphipod Hyalella have very high tolerances to high temperatures (Carlisle et al., 2007).
+Wang & Kanehl (2003) found that increased water temperature caused by urbanization was one of the most influential factors, whatever the mechanism, in structuring macroinvertebrate assemblages.
 Management efforts that restore a natural thermal regime may result in communities with greater similarity to reference/tributary sites.